 M.F.A, Texas A&M Commerce

 After returning from England in 1979 he has maintained a studio in east Texas with his wife, Daphne Roehr Hatcher, also a ceramic artist, firing most works in a Bourry box wood fired kiln.
-He continues to balance teaching, administration and a very active involvement in the creation of ceramic works at his studio.
+Gary is also a performing jazz guitarist and incorporates music into his daily routine.
+He continues to balance teaching, music and a very active involvement in the creation of ceramic works at his studio.

 He has served as guest editor three times for The Studio Potter and had several articles published on wood firing and wood kiln construction, had articles published in Ceramics Art and Perception, Ceramics Technical, Ceramics Monthly, The Studio Potter and American Craft.
 His works have been included in over a dozen books in print.
 He exhibits widely both nationally and internationally and has participated in over 300 exhibitions.
 Major exhibitions of his ceramic works have been held in venues such as Baylor University, Dallas Museum of Fine Arts, Houston Center for Contemporary Crafts, Austin College, Tyler Museum of Art and Irving Arts Center.
 His works are in numerous private and museum collections.
 Hatcher has curated a number of exhibitions of ceramic works for The University of Texas at Tyler and the Tyler Museum of Art.